sanky29/yaksha/README.md

 <br /> OCaml

 <br /><br />
-I have used ocaml to make develop the flip book language.
+I have used OCaml to make develop the flip book language.
 I have added following primitives
 <br />
 1. Rotation to image
 <br />